ZJUI-AI4H/DentVLM/README.md

 This repository builds on [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory), [Qwen2-VL](https://github.com/QwenLM/Qwen2-VL), and [vLLM](https://github.com/vllm-project/vllm).
 We thank the authors and contributors of these projects.

+## License

+The source code in this repository is licensed under the Apache License 2.0.
+See [LICENSE](LICENSE) for details.

+The DentVLM model weights, checkpoints, clinical datasets, images, and any non-code assets are not covered by the Apache License 2.0 unless explicitly stated otherwise.
+Their use is subject to their respective access terms and data usage agreements.

+DentVLM is intended for academic and research purposes.
+Model outputs should not be used as the sole basis for clinical diagnosis, treatment planning, or other medical decisions.

 ## Contact

 For technical questions about this repository, please contact Z.L. at zuozhuliu@intl.zju.edu.cn.